atishay-nar/PSY360_Project/README.md

 Testing to see if having some kind of bias toward confirming evidence helps an agent converge to the ground truth faster in a short term period

 To do:
-decide on different configurations, i.e. which biases to check, how many trials, etc. for experiment
+Decide on different configurations, i.e. which biases to check, how many trials, etc. for experiment

-get experiment to save np file of distribution over time for graphing (look at qgpt for that)

-Graph results (consider jupyter notebook for inline matplotlib) what needs to be graphed?
+Decide which configuration are required forpaper

+Consider linear drift as opposed to random walk

+Graph multiple simulations side by side
+Any other metrics besides MSE?
+Maybe convergence time within a threshold